-Rethink how ECM can help sales, service, and related teams boost productivity, shorten time to revenue, and delight customers.
+Rethink how enterprise content management (ECM) can help sales and service teams boost productivity, shorten time to revenue, and delight customers.

-The vast majority of businesses (85%) that participated in a recent survey by McKinsey & Company said they accelerated adoption of digital interaction and collaboration tools in 2020.
+The vast majority of businesses (85%) that participated in a survey by McKinsey & Company said they accelerated adoption of digital interaction and collaboration tools in 2020.
 And a significant majority (67%) also reported that they had accelerated deployment of automation and AI solutions to stabilize processes and limit reliance on human intervention.